-Consolidated net sales revenue decreased \$57.8 million, or 12.2%, to \$416.8 million, compared to \$474.7 million, primarily driven by a decrease from Organic business.
-The decline in Organic business was primarily due to:
+Consolidated net sales revenue decreased \$75.2 million, or 7.8%, to \$891.1 million, compared to \$966.2 million, primarily driven by:

-- a decline in sales of hair appliances, prestige hair care products and humidifiers in Beauty & Wellness primarily driven by softer consumer demand, shifts in consumer spending, increased competition in hair appliances and prestige hair care products, and reduced orders from retail customers; and - a decline in Home & Outdoor primarily due to lower replenishment orders from retail customers, softer consumer demand, shifts in consumer spending, a slowdown in the technical and everyday lifestyle pack categories, increased competition in the insulated beverageware category, and the impact of the shipping disruption at our Tennessee distribution facility due to automation startup issues affecting some of the segment's small retail customer and direct-to-consumer orders.
+- a decline in sales of hair appliances, prestige hair care products, humidifiers, and air purifiers in Beauty & Wellness primarily driven by softer consumer demand, shifts in consumer spending, reduced orders from retail customers and increased competition in hair appliances, prestige hair care products and air purification; and - a decline in Home & Outdoor primarily due to lower replenishment orders from retail customers, softer consumer demand, increased competition in the insulated beverageware category, continued softness in technical packs and related accessories, and the impact of the shipping disruption at our Tennessee distribution facility due to automation startup issues affecting some of the segment's small retail customer and direct-to-consumer orders during the first quarter of fiscal 2025.

-These factors were partially offset by international growth and higher sales of fans in Beauty & Wellness.
+These factors were partially offset by international growth and higher sales of fans and thermometers in Beauty & Wellness.

-Net sales revenue was favorably impacted by net foreign currency fluctuations of approximately \$0.4 million, or 0.1%.
+Net sales revenue was unfavorably impacted by net foreign currency fluctuations of approximately \$0.2 million, or less than 0.1%.